wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/embedded-web-experiences/includes/5-exercise-create-custom-teams-channel-tab.md

-In this exercise, you will learn how to create a channel tab with a configuration page in a Microsoft Teams app.
+In this exercise, you'll learn how to create a channel tab with a configuration page in a Microsoft Teams app.

 > [!IMPORTANT]
-> This exercise assumes you have created the Microsoft Teams app project with the Yeoman generator that contains a personal tab from the previous unit in this module.
-You'll update the project add a channel tab  in this exercise.
+> This exercise assumes that you created the Microsoft Teams app project with the Yeoman generator that contains a personal tab from the previous unit in this module.
+You'll update the project and add a channel tab in this exercise.

 ## Add a channel app to the Microsoft Teams app project

 The Yeoman generator for Microsoft Teams can be used to add new components to an existing project.
-In this section, you will add a channel tab to the existing project.
+In this section, you'll add a channel tab to the existing project.

 Execute the following command in the console from the root folder of the project: